Lalu Alex

-Lalu Alex is an Indian actor who works in Malayalam cinema.
-In a career spanning four decades, Lalu Alex has acted over 250 movies and is known for his character roles, comic roles and antagonistic roles in the Malayalam movie industry.
+Lalu Alex is an Indian film actor who works in Malayalam and Tamil films.
+In a career spanning four decades, Lalu Alex has acted in over 250 films and is known for his character roles, comic roles and antagonistic roles in the Malayalam film industry.

 Lalu Alex started his acting career as a supporting actor in the movie Ee Ganam Marakkumo in 1978 and associated with notable movies in his earlier career including Idi Muzhakkam, Nayattu (directed by Sreekumaran Thampi), Meen, Thushaaram and Thrishna.
 He has also acted in three Tamil movies.

 Early life and family

-Lalu Alex was born as the second child among three children to Chandy and Annamma at Piravom, Muvattupuzha Taluk.
-He has an elder brother, Roy and a younger sister, Laila.
+Lalu Alex was born as the first child among three children to Chandy and Annamma at Piravom, Muvattupuzha Taluk.
 Lalu Alex has been married to Betty since 1986.
-They have three children named Ben Lalu Alex, Sen Lalu Alex and Ciya Lalu Alex.
+They have four children named Ben Lalu Alex, Molamma Lalu Alex, Sen Lalu Alex and Ciya Lalu Alex.
 Ben acted in the Malayalam movie Orkut Oru Ormakoot.